bjones1/NIST-UAS-3.2/docs/pi-image.rst

     #.
 Localisation->Keyboard (auto-sets to 104 keys, US)
     #.
 Enable SSH

-Next, run:
+Next, run

 .. toctree::
     :maxdepth: 2

     ../install-prep.sh

+Click on the link above for instruction on how to run it.
 Finally, follow the steps for the production or development configuration below.

 Pi production configuration